jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 Elasticsearch supports the use of [*aliases*](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html).
-This allows to have a different name of referencing some index.
+This allows having a different name of referencing some index.
 Think on a pointer to an actual index (very similar to a symbolic link).
 What is even more powerful is that we can have
 [*filtered aliases*](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html#filtered).

 According to the documentation:

 > Aliases with filters provide an easy way to create different "views" of the